-The facade and stage of the Riga Russian Theatre gets modern lighting
+The stage of the Riga Russian Theatre gets modern lighting

 Riga Russian Theatre is the oldest Russian theatre in the world outside Russia.
 It was opened with the premiere of Ippolit Shpazhinsky’s General’s Wife on 2 October 1883.

 The company, with entrepreneur Lavrov (the stage name of the provincial director and actor Yefim Sokolov) as its artistic director, initially employed 16 actors.
 During the first season 60 plays were staged which were mostly works of the greats of Russian and world literature.